-EOLDN is a project of the nonpartisan, nonprofit Center for Election Innovation & Research.
-EOLDN connects licensed, qualified, pro bono attorneys with election administrators who need advice or assistance.
+EOLDN is a project of the nonpartisan, nonprofit Center for Election Innovation & Research (“CEIR”).
+EOLDN connects licensed, qualified, pro bono attorneys with election officials who need advice or assistance.
+To be eligible, election officials either must be (or have been) a recognized governmental election authority or acting under the supervision of a recognized governmental election authority.
+Anyone acting under the supervision of a political party (e.g., a partisan poll watcher) is not eligible.
 This service is available regardless of the election official’s political affiliation, or whether they work in a blue or red state or county.
 EOLDN is part of CEIR’s overall work of restoring trust in the American election system and promoting election procedures that encourage participation while ensuring election integrity and security.

-Below are the rules lawyers participating in EOLDN (“Participating Lawyers” or “PLs”) must follow to be a part of this program.
 Those seeking help from EOLDN may be facing difficult and stressful circumstances and may feel very isolated.
 They may be concerned that their job is at risk or they may be scared for their safety and the safety of their families.
 Matters might need urgent attention.
 EOLDN’s goal is to match lawyers with clients as efficiently as possible and to do what we can as a matching service to ensure that clients receive prompt, responsive, timely, and competent legal representation.
-These rules are meant to help EOLDN carry out this goal as effectively as possible.
+The rules for participating lawyers and participating law firms are meant to help EOLDN carry out this goal as effectively as possible.

 If you have any questions, please contact us at firstname.lastname@example.org.